ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_setup.md

 {: .notice--warning}

 ## [Install Ubuntu on PC](#install-ubuntu-on-pc)
 Download and install `Ubuntu 16.04` on your PC.
-Tutoral guide will be helpful for you.
+Tutoral guide will be helpful for you to install Ubuntu Desktop.

 - [Download Ubuntu](https://www.ubuntu.com/download/alternative-downloads)
 - [Tutorial - Install Ubuntu Desktop](https://www.ubuntu.com/download/desktop/install-ubuntu-desktop)